Our Kids Future?

 While each of us can individually make a difference, we can make a much, much bigger difference if our governments support Zero Waste too.
 Here are the biggest current opportunities to pursue this:

-- Laws and development that encourage and protect bicycling and walking
+- Laws and development that encourage and protect bicycling and walking.

-- Laws that reduce single use plastic
+- Laws that reduce single use plastic and build the full life cycle costs of products into their purchase price.

 Getting our governments to make these changes takes a lot of hard work but they also have the biggest impact because they get the general populace engaged and moving in the right direction.
 Good governments by and for the people are key to a sustainably peaceful and healthy world.